commonsguy/cwac-security/README.markdown

 CWAC Security: Helping You Help Your Users Defend Their Data
 ============================================================

+**UPDATE 2021-05-08**: This project is discontinued.
+This repository will be removed from public access on or after 1 December 2021.

 This project contains utility code related to Android security measures.